The First Day at the Police Academy

 The academy isn't all about yelling, pushups and leg lifts.
 Important administrative matters must be attended to, and you'll learn about these things as well.
 Some states will also test your writing skills before graduation because what you'll ultimately be reporting at the end of the day can be critical to investigations.
 The academy will also teach you to write accurate reports.

 What Tomorrow Will Bring

 Eventually, well after Day No. 1, you'll get to the good stuff.
 You might learn combat fight techniques and how to deal with various weapons you'll meet up against over the course of your career.
 You'll become well versed in how to deal with many scenarios and you'll be taught proficiency with a firearm.
 There will be simulated arrests and emergencies.

 Remember, the police academy instructors aren't there to scare you away or to hurt you.
 Their goal is to get you ready for the tough career you've chosen.

-A day in the life of a police officer requires endurance, discipline, and a tough skin.
-Your first day at the academy and every one after that are designed to set you up for success and to help you realize your full potential as a police officer.
+A day in the life of a police officer requires endurance, discipline, and tough skin.
+Your first day at the academy and every one after that is designed to set you up for success and to help you realize your full potential as a police officer.